2017 NCAA Division I women's basketball tournament: Television

 ESPN had US television rights to all games during the tournament.
-For the first and second round, ESPN aired select games nationally on ESPN2, ESPNU, or ESPNews.
+For the first and second rounds, ESPN aired select games nationally on ESPN2, ESPNU, or ESPNews.
 All other games aired regionally on ESPN, ESPN2, or ESPN3 and were streamed online via WatchESPN.
 Most of the nation got whip-a-round coverage during this time, which allowed ESPN to rotate between the games and focus the nation on the game that had the closest score.
 The Lexington and Oklahoma City regional semifinals aired concurrently on ESPN and ESPN2, while ESPN televised the Bridgeport and Stockton regional semifinals and all four regional finals.
 The national semifinals aired on ESPN2, and the national championship on ESPN.